Angel0po/EDA_BON-AO/README.md

    ![image](https://github.com/user-attachments/assets/cede6479-637a-4fb5-ac63-e8ac2922c460)

-   The Weeknd tops out both the total playlists and charts count, along with him that appears in both top 5 of the two categories are
+   The Weeknd tops out both the total playlists and charts count, and with him that appears in both top 5 of the two categories are
-Bad bunny, Taylor Swift, and Peso Pluma.
+Bad Bunny, Taylor Swift, and Peso Pluma.

-   It would seem that the occurrences of artists in playlists are more consistent than the their occurences in charts.
+   It would seem that the occurrences of artists in playlists are more consistent than their occurrences in charts.
 Feid, who appeared in all of the top 5 chart counts across different platforms yet did not make the top 5 of the total char counts.

    Meanwhile, all of the top 5 artists in chart counts across different platforms were also the same artists in the top 5 among total chart counts.